MicrosoftDocs/quantum-docs-pr/articles/install-guide/pyinstall.md

     - [.NET Core SDK 3.0 or later](https://www.microsoft.com/net/download)

-1. Install the `qsharp` package, a Python package allows the interoperation between Q# and Python.
+1. Install the `qsharp` package, a Python package that allows the interoperation between Q# and Python.

     ```bash
     pip install qsharp